mrezabayat/iamsorush/content/posts/all-about-template.md

 return 0;
 }
 ```

+A more intricate example can be found [on GitHub](https://github.com/sorush-khajepor/Sarray), where I created a generic array that supports: +, -, *, /, dot product and so on.

 ### Multidimensional space

 Templates can helps us design a program with different dimensions with the same code.
 The below code, defines `Point` in 1D, 2D, ..., and nD dimensions: